LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The teslameter is connected to the microcontroller using two free (+gpio)s in (+uart) mode.
 The firmware is adapted using a separate build configuration.

-In order to be able to read and correctly interpret the data from the microcontroller, the serial protocol of the sensor is implemented in a customised version of the *CustomSensor* class as shown in listing \ref{lst:CustomSensorClass}.
+In order to be able to read and correctly interpret the data from the microcontroller, the serial protocol of the sensor is implemented in a customised version of the *CustomSensor* class as shown in Listing \ref{lst:CustomSensorClass}.
 This software or hardware integration can be conducted on any other measuring device with a suitable communication interface and a known protocol thanks to the modular design.

 %%Voltcraft_GM70_teslameter_with_custom_(+pc)_interface_board_using_a_(+usb)_to_serial_converter_and_needed_additional_pull-up_resistors.png%%